-Over the past year, Harrowell's has bolstered its team with five key appointments: Partners Amaya Huntly and Ed Taylor; Associate Solicitor amid the complexities of estate planning.
+Over the past year, Harrowell's has bolstered its team with five key appointments: Partners Amaya Huntly and Ed Taylor; Associate Solicitor estate planning.
 Ryder adds, "With these additions, we've significantly strengthened our capacity to support clients at every stage of planning for the future.
 Our goal is to ensure families can pass on their wealth as intended - without an unnecessary tax burden."